This post is a self-guided walking tour of Lisbon, specifically the downtown area of Baixa, along with a map and audio option.

 Rua Augusta, a Moroccan tiled pedestrian walkway just off of Praça do Comércio, is surrounded by buildings that reflect the 18th-century Pombaline style of architecture.

-This style came with a number of at-the-time innovative systemizations in the way structures in Baixa were put up and the streets and walkways laid out.
+This style came with a number of at-the-time innovative systemizations in the way structures in Baixa was put up and the streets and walkways laid out.

 Most importantly, these buildings were constructed to prevent as much earthquake damage as possible, Baixa having been one of the most devastated areas after the 1755 quake and Tsunami.